 Old Dominion University closes for entire day after threat

-News outlets report that all offices and buildings have been closed.
+News outlets report that all offices and buildings had been closed.
 Staff was instructed not to report to campus, and students were told to stay inside their secured residence halls.
-All classes and activities have cancelled.

 The school says more than 24,000 graduate and undergraduate students are enrolled and it has more than 3,000 faculty and staff.

-The Virginian-Pilot reports that several streets around the campus have been closed.
+The Virginian-Pilot reported that several streets around the campus were closed.